How to Read Ketone Test Strips

 Production of Ketones: As fatty acids are broken down, the liver converts some of them into molecules called ketones (specifically, beta-hydroxybutyrate, acetoacetate, and acetone).
 Ketones can cross the blood-brain barrier and serve as an alternative fuel source for the brain when glucose is scarce.

-Shift in Fuel Source: Once ketone levels in the blood reach a certain threshold, your body begins to rely on them as a primary source of energy, along with fatty acids.
+Shift in Fuel Source: Once ketone levels in the blood reach a certain threshold, your body begins to rely on them, along with fatty acids, as a primary source of energy.
 This shift from glucose to ketones and fatty acids as the main energy sources characterizes the state of ketosis.

-Appetite Suppression: Ketosis can lead to reduced appetite for some individuals, possibly due to the stabilizing effect of ketones on blood sugar levels and the influence of ketosis on hunger-regulating hormones.
+Appetite Suppression: Ketosis can reduce appetite in some individuals, possibly due to the stabilizing effect of ketones on blood sugar levels and their influence on hunger-regulating hormones.

 Enhanced Fat Loss: Ketosis may lead to increased fat loss because the body is primarily burning fat for energy.
 This can be advantageous for individuals looking to lose weight.